alikureishy/AI-isolation/README.md

 ###### Win-Lose score (winlose_score())

 This scoring only looks at the end game -- i.e, whether the player has actually won or lost.
 Any other game position returns a score of 0.
-This is essentially a very weak scoring mechanism that relies instead on the game tree being expanded all the way to the end.
+Any useful utilization of this heuristic alone would require the game tree to be expanded all the way to the end.
 In the absence of such an expansion, this scoring mechanism offers no useful information.

 ```
     if game.is_loser(player):